alexbadoi/whatsapp_service/README.md

 # Objective:
-the main ask is to implement a whatsap api service using kubernetes Integrate the WhatsApp Web API into a custom CRM (Safari Expert) for chat functionality and lead/sales management.
+the main ask is to implement a whatsap api service using kubernetes Integrate the WhatsApp Web API into a custom react template for chat functionality and lead/sales management.

 ## Data Structure:
 1. you can deploy a copy of the db loclaly by running db/db_dump_file.sql